YoussefAboelwafa/M2Retinexformer/README.md

 We propose **M2Retinexformer** (Multi-Modal Retinexformer), a novel framework that extends **[Retinexformer](https://arxiv.org/abs/2303.06705)** by incorporating _depth cues_, _luminance priors_, and _semantic features_ within a progressive refinement pipeline.

 Depth provides geometric context that is invariant to lighting variations, while luminance and semantic features offer explicit guidance on brightness distribution and scene understanding.
-Modalities are extracted at multiple scales and fused through _cross-attention_, with _adaptive gating_ playing a critical role in regulating the contribution of each modality when multiple modalities are combined.
+Modalities are extracted at multiple scales and fused through _cross-attention_, with _adaptive gating_ dynamically balancing illumination-guided self-attention and cross-attention based on the reliability of auxiliary cues.
 Evaluations on the LOL, SID, SMID, and SDSD benchmarks demonstrate overall improvements over Retinexformer and recent state-of-the-art methods.

 <div align="center">
 <table>